jipolanco/VortexPasta.jl/docs/src/methods/Ewald.md

 where ``\operatorname{erf}`` and ``\operatorname{erfc}`` are respectively the error function and the complementary error function already introduced [above](@ref Splitting-the-Biot–Savart-integral), and ``α`` is the same **Ewald splitting parameter** introduced in that section.

-This leads to modified Biot--Savart integrals for the short-range and long-range streamfunction.
+This leads to modified integrals for the short-range and long-range streamfunction.
 For example, the short-range integral is given by:

 ```math